 6. Executive Order 13175: Consultation and Coordination With Indian Tribal Governments

-This action does not have tribal implications as specified in Executive Order 13175 because the proposed restrictions will not have substantial direct effects on Indian tribes, on the relationship between the federal Start Printed Page 49087government and Indian Tribes, or the distribution of power and responsibilities between the federal government and Indian Tribes.
-EPA consulted with the potentially affected Indian tribes in making this determination.
+This action does not have tribal implications as specified in Executive Order 13175 because it will not have substantial direct effects on Indian tribes, on the relationship between the federal government and Indian Tribes, or the distribution of power and responsibilities between the federal government and Indian Tribes.
+As described in the Tribal Consultation subsection of the Compliance with Statutory and Regulatory Authorities section, EPA consulted with the potentially affected Indian tribes in making this determination.

 7. Executive Order 13045: Protection of Children From Environmental Health Risks and Safety Risks

 This action is not subject to Executive Order 13045 because it is not economically significant as defined in Executive Order 12866, and because the environmental health or safety risks addressed by this action do not present a disproportionate risk to children.

 8. Executive Order 13211: Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution or Use